jbaumann/attiny_daemon/README.md

 - different thresholds for warning, hard shutdown and restart
 - external button to execute configurable functionality
 - measurement of an additional external voltage (not sure why, but nice to have)
+- configurable compensation for intrinsic measurement offsets and integral non-linearity
 - minimal energy consumption

 ### The Implementation